cosmichackerx/cosmic-kotlin-bilingual-reference/README.md

 # cosmic-kotlin-bilingual-reference
-A beginner-friendly Kotlin reference with bilingual (Urdu-English) explanations, mnemonics, and practical code examples.
-Covers key topics like constructors, null safety, companion objects, and collections — designed for learners who love clarity, analogies, and hands-on coding
+A beginner-friendly Kotlin reference with bilingual (Urdu–English) explanations, mnemonics, and practical code examples. 🌱 Covers core topics like constructors, null safety, companion objects, and collections — and keeps growing daily as I add new concepts, definitions, and hands-on examples for clearer learning.
 ## 🔤 Definitions

 - **`when` expression**: Kotlin’s powerful replacement for `switch`.
 It checks a value against multiple conditions.